Real-4339/UDTP/Documentation/doc2.typ

 = UDP
 <udp>

-Lets first look at udp, and why do i created another protocol on top of it.
+Lets first look at udp, and why was considered to create another protocol on top of it.

 UDP in general is a connectionless protocol, which means that there is